TummeliRuonakoski/norascoffeeshop-bc/README.md

 1. Clone the project into your local device
 2. Start the project by running "mvn spring-boot:run" in the project root folder
 3. Navigate to the project URL http://localhost:8080
-4. Register a user from the login page
+4. Register a user and an admin user from the login page
 5. Access the local h2 database from http://localhost:8080/h2-console
 6. Manually add the following departments to the database:
 ```h2-console